 - the calendar year

 - any fixed 12-month leave year, such as a fiscal or employee’s anniversary date year

 - the 12-month period measured forward from the date an employee’s first leave begins

 - a rolling 12-month period measured backward from the date an employee uses any leave, which is recommended

 The employer should notify the employee of the method used to calculate the 12-month period.

 Where leave is taken for the birth or adoption of a child, the employee’s entitlement to leave expires at the end of the 12-month period following the birth or adoption.

 At times, a serious health condition — of an employee of or someone for whom the employee is needed to care — will not require the employee to be altogether absent for large periods of time, but rather will require intermittent care to meet ongoing appointments or to accommodate chronic or recurring needs.
-FMLA and CFRA both provide for intermittent leave, although with some limitations.
+FMLA, CFRA, and PLA all provide for intermittent leave, although with some limitations.

 If the family leave is to care for a newborn, adopted or foster child, eligible employees may take leave in increments of no less than two weeks at a time, with the stipulation that on no more than two occasions, they can take family leave in shorter increments of at least one day but less than two weeks.
 All other leaves would have to be at least two weeks long.